aristanetworks/avd/docs/howto/node_types.md

 ## What is a Node Type?

-A **Node Type** is a data model template that defines the behavior and configuration of a group of devices with a similar function.
+A **Node Type** is a critical component of the AVD input data model that defines the behavior and configuration of a group of devices with a similar function.
 Instead of configuring every switch from scratch, you assign a `node_type` to it, and AVD applies a pre-defined set of design rules.

 Think of node types as blueprints for your network.
 You have a blueprint for your switches (`spine`).
 Every switch built from the same blueprint will have the same fundamental design, ensuring consistency.